joestubbs/coe379L-sp24/docs/unit02/linear_classification.rst

 By the end of this module, students should be able to:

 1. Describe the classification problem.
-2. Describe at a high level the linear classifier.
+2. Describe at a high level the linear classifier and the perceptron algorithm.
 3. Describe the training and testing phases.
-4. Plot and interpret a decision matrix to understand model performance.
+4. Plot and interpret a decision boundary and decision matrix to understand model performance.

 Introduction
 ------------